etiennevanderpoel/ocvpn/README.md

     ocvpnup

 This may prompt you for your sudo password.
-After that it won't show any prompts.
+After that you won't see any prompts.
 Type (or copy-paste) your password.
 Wait for the 2FA PIN (if there is one).
 Type that.
 After 30 seconds max, you should get a response to show you are connected.

 To close the VPN, run: